 Despite their low price point 'entry-level' cameras are incredibly important for manufacturers.
 These are the cameras with which the consumer starts their journey with a brand – and many of those consumers will stay with that brand for a very long time.

 Because of this, you can get a lot of camera for relatively little money these days.
 The Canon EOS Rebel T6 (badged as the EOS 1300D outside the US) is Canon's latest entry-level proposition, and it's available at a great price for beginners, students or anyone new to DSLR photography.
 In fact, it's cheaper than a lot of average compact cameras.

-The Rebel T6 doesn't represent a major upgrade from its predecessor, the EOS Rebel T5 / EOS 1200D – which itself was hardly a huge overhaul of the EOS Rebel T4 / EOS 1100D.
+The Rebel T6 doesn't represent a major upgrade from its predecessor however, the EOS Rebel T5 / EOS 1200D – which itself was hardly a huge overhaul of the EOS Rebel T4 / EOS 1100D.
 It seems Canon has once again played it relatively safe with the spec sheet, which helps to keep the camera affordable for those all-important entry-level customers.